Splodge77/max_robson_pda/testing/testing_task_1.md

     end
   end

-  def highest_card(card1, card2) # missing comma
+  dif highest_card(card1 card2) # missing comma
   # typo, was dif highest_card
   if card1.value > card2.value
-      return card1
+    return card.name
     # card does not have 'name' attribute
   else
-      return card2
+    card2
     # else needs explicit return
   end
 end
+end
 # end was in the wrong place

 def self.cards_total(cards)
-    total = 0 # total needs to start with a value for card in cards
+  total # total needs to start with a value for card in cards
     total += card.value
-      return "You have a total of" + total end end end
+    return "You have a total of" + total end end